Aliases for NAMPT Gene

 This gene encodes a protein that catalyzes the condensation of nicotinamide with 5-phosphoribosyl-1-pyrophosphate to yield nicotinamide mononucleotide, one step in the biosynthesis of nicotinamide adenine dinucleotide.
 The protein belongs to the nicotinic acid phosphoribosyltransferase (NAPRTase) family and is thought to be involved in many important biological processes, including metabolism, stress response and aging.
 This gene has a pseudogene on chromosome 10. [provided by RefSeq, Feb 2011]

 GeneCards Summary for NAMPT Gene

 NAMPT (Nicotinamide Phosphoribosyltransferase) is a Protein Coding gene.
-Diseases associated with NAMPT include Idiopathic Recurrent Pericarditis and Gestational Diabetes.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+Diseases associated with NAMPT include Gestational Diabetes and Idiopathic Recurrent Pericarditis.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and drug binding.

 UniProtKB/Swiss-Prot for NAMPT Gene